celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

  ## INTRODUCTION

-Celo is a blockchain platform that enables developers to build and deploy smart contracts.
-Smart contracts are self-executing contracts with the terms of the agreement between buyer and seller being directly written into lines of code.
+ Celo is a decentralized platform that enables developers to build and deploy smart contracts on it's blockchain.
+Smart contracts are self-executing contracts that strikes an agreement between buyer and seller to execute and event, which is directly written into lines of code.
 They can be used to automate a wide range of financial and non-financial transactions, such as the transfer of assets, the management of supply chains, and the execution of legal agreements.

-Celo's smart contract functionality is centered on the Solidity programming language, which is also used by the Ethereum blockchain.
-This means that developers familiar with Ethereum's smart contract ecosystem can easily migrate their projects to Celo.
+ Celo's smart contract functionality is centered on the Solidity programming language, also used by the Ethereum blockchain.
+This means developers familiar with Ethereum's smart contract ecosystem can easily migrate their projects to Celo.

 One of the key benefits of Celo's smart contract platform is its focus on accessibility.
 Celo is designed to be mobile-first, which means that smart contracts can be created and executed directly from smartphones.
 This is a significant advantage in parts of the world where smartphones are the primary means of accessing the internet.